FreshAlacrity/macropad/README.md

 If pylance isn't recognizing imports from files, try Reload Window command

 ## To Do
+- [ ] make sprite sheets for:
+    - layer names
+    - tam tam faces
+- [ ] get a progress bar working for pomodoro timers
+- [ ] figure out graphics memory error
     - [ ] learn more about displayio groups
 - [ ] clean up multi-line comment examples
 - [ ] have the backup and commit shortcut also close the explorer window
 - [x] get the screen rotated 90 degrees